litixsoft/baboon-client/README.md

     $ bower install
     $ grunt test

+Help us with your ideas.
+Write your code and test it.
+Write tests for your code.
+All tests must be successful.
+Make a pull request.

 ## Release History
 ### v0.0.2
 * include and rename module
+* tests

 ### v0.0.1
 * initial structure